visgl/deck.gl/dev-docs/RFCs/v5.0/attribute-animation-rfc.md

     + The animation states will be tracked in the attribute manager.
     + The base `Layer` class will ensure that the animated attributes are updated every render cycle before the `draw` call.
 - In WebGL2 enabled browsers, use TransformFeedback for interpolation:
-    + The inputs are from and to value arrays, and current time as a uniform
+    + The inputs are from and to value arrays, and current ratio (float between 0, 1) as a uniform
     + The output is passed to the vertex shader for the target attribute
-    + Easing functions are implemented as a shader module.
 - In non-WebGL2 enabled browsers, we either drop the feature, or fall back to interpolation on the CPU.

+### TransformFeedback vs VertexShader

+VertexShader pros:
+- Available in all supported browsers

+VertexShader cons:
+- Must rewrite existing layers’ vertex shaders to double each animatable attribute and perform interpolation before other calculations.
+The cost of a heavier shader and double attribute upload applies even if transition is disabled on a layer.
+- Interpolation must run every frame, cannot be disabled after animations complete.
+- Current state is not captured if a transition is interrupted.
+(Scenario: array is updated to C while transitioning from A to B. The attribute should start from the current state in between A and B and end at C)

 ## Impact on performance